eli-goodfriend/banking-class/README.md

 The remaining transactions are categorized using logistic regression, with the transaction amounts and the words in the merchant description as features.

 ### Word embedding
 First, the words in the merchant name are converted into vectors using a word embedding trained on [Common Crawl](commoncrawl.org) data using the [GloVe algorithm](nlp.stanford.edu/projects/glove).
-Individual words are combined by averaging, although the optimal method of combining words is an area of active research.
+Individual words are combined by averaging, although the optimal method of combining words is [not known](http://stackoverflow.com/questions/29760935/how-to-get-vector-for-a-sentence-from-the-word2vec-of-tokens-in-sentence).
 The similarity is then measured as the cosine distance between the vectors.

 I chose to use a pre-trained embedding rather than training my own, using a model like [GloVe](nlp.stanford.edu/projects/glove) or [the gensim implementation of word2vec](https://radimrehurek.com/gensim/models/word2vec.html).
 Training such a model would be time consuming, not particularly enlightening, and add little value to the accuracy of this project.
 The best data set for categorizing banking data includes both brand names and general English words, and the web crawl accomplishes exactly that.